JoshC-Working/Quantitative_Trading_LSTM/README.md

 <p>There are two perspective:</p>

 <p>1.1 Financial Reasoning<br>
-Because price fluctuations caused by <ins><b>public opinion</b></ins> or <b>breaking news</b> cannot be predicted by machine learning with historical data, I would like to select stocks with low public concern or high institutional investor ownership.
+Because price fluctuations caused by <ins><b>public opinion</b></ins> or <b><ins>breaking news</ins></b> cannot be predicted by machine learning with historical data, I would like to select stocks with low public concern or high institutional investor ownership.
 Meanwhile, we are looking for stocks with high volatility to ensure a certain amount of shortfall.<br></p>

 <p>Therefore, our target stock should fulfil the following conditions:
 <ol>